ozwolf-software/dropwizard-raml/README.md

 This project started as a way to better learn how [RAML](https://raml.org) and JAX-RS could integrate together (before MuleSoft released the [RAML for JAX-RS](https://github.com/mulesoft-labs/raml-for-jax-rs) project).

 During this time, this private project expanded with tools and plugins that were suitable for integrating RAML specification generating and usage with a DropWizard micro service.

+## EOL Support

+As Mulesoft have joined the Open API (Swagger) coalition, the primary purpose of this library is now better covered by the Swagger 3 libraries.
+As such, it is recommended for people to look at Swagger 3 for an API documentation solution with it's excellent JAX-RS solution.

 ## DropWizard Compatibility